 Our Charitable Status

-The Charity is governed by its Trustees, who are all senior academic members of the University, under a constitution set out in the Trust Deed.
-The Annual Report and Accounts are submitted to the Charity Commission and to the Council of Trinity College; copies of these documents for the past seven years are published here.
+The Charity is governed by its Trustees, who are all senior academic members of the collegiate University, under a constitution set out in the Trust Deed.
+The Annual Report and Accounts are submitted to the Charity Commission and to the Council of Trinity College; copies of these documents for the past seven years are published on our Trust Governance pages.

 The Trust is administered on a day-to-day basis by the Director and her staff.